openl2m/openl2m/docs/code/code_explained.rst

 This document attempts to describe how OpenL2M is functioning inside the Django framework

 As of version 2, we have a base API class called Connector().
-This class implements all the functions that are called by the Django application to extra data from and perform actions on a network device.
+This class implements all the functions that are called by the Django application to extract data from and perform actions on a network device.
-This class, implemented in the 'switches' app, and its derived vendor-specific classes is where all the funs happens!
+This class and its derived vendor-specific classes is where all the funs happens!
+It is implemented in the 'switches' app.
 And you will also need to know a little about how we use the Django framework.

 **Django**